 Children with ADHD can experience a kind of negative feedback loop as they try to navigate their social skills.

-Social symptoms of ADHD might mean your child becomes bored or seems to check out of conversations.
+Social symptoms of ADHD might mean your child frequently experiences boredom or seems to check out of conversations.

 They might have a difficult time managing their emotions when talking to their peers.